nTh0rn/nth0rn.github.io/content/articles/batch_raycaster.md

 ## 5.4 Final Solution
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All the steps previously mentioned have been taken to help optimize this program as fast as possible, such that it generates a frame on average every 2 seconds.
 This can be optimized ever so slightly further, however, by taking 5.2 Minimize lines of code to the extreme.
 This renders the code effectively unreadable, but it renders a frame roughly every 1.5 seconds.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After executing as many commands on the same line as possible, the raycaster goes from ~550 lines of code to ~100 lines - which is insane!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After executing as many commands on the same line as possible, the raycaster goes from ~550 lines of code to ~100 lines!
 This greatly speeds up the GOTO loops and gains roughly half a second per frame.
 ![](/images/batch_raycaster/raycaster_optimized.gif)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The optimized and completely unreadable version of the raycaster is also included over on this project's [GitHub](https://github.com/nTh0rn/batch-raycaster).

-# 5. Conclusion
+# 6. Conclusion
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project has been incredibly fun.
 This article was actually originally supposed to be a postmortem of my mostly abandoned Batch Raycaster.
 That old version of the program could render frames every 10-20 seconds, and also had a number of visual artifacts.
 Upon beginning the article and dissecting my old code, I found dozens of things that I could optimize.
 In the end, I'd say this raycaster isn't half bad.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I believe if there's any particular fix that should be made, it'd be my method of generating the x and y components of the ray's vector.
 The first one that comes to mind is pre-calculating vectors to be used and just accessing them when needed.
 180 vectors would be needed though, which is a bit unweildy.